-08.12.2016 - Staff from the European Commission and from the European Central Bank visited Portugal from 29 November to 7 December to conduct the fifth post-programme surveillance (PPS) mission.
-This visit also served as specific monitoring by the European Commission in the framework of the EU Macroeconomic Imbalance Procedure.
-The mission was coordinated with the IMF's fifth post-program monitoring mission.
+22.06.2016 - Staff from the European Commission, in liaison with staff from the European Central Bank (ECB), visited Portugal from 15 to 22 June to conduct the fourth post-programme surveillance (PPS) mission.
+This visit also served as specific monitoring in the framework of the EU Macroeconomic Imbalance Procedure.
+The mission was coordinated with the IMF's fourth post-program monitoring (PPM) mission.
 Staff from the European Stability Mechanism also participated in the mission on aspects related to its Early Warning System.

 The mission would like to thank the Portuguese authorities and the IMF for their constructive and open discussions.